ibm-bluemix-mobile-services/bluemix-objectstorage-sample-liberty/README.md

 </dependency>
 ```

-This sample also uses the Apache IOUtils for some of the methods, which should also be added as a Maven dependency:
+This sample also uses the Apache IOUtils for some methods, which should also be added as a Maven dependency:

 ```
 <dependency>